amirhajibabaei/AutoForce/theforce/cl/README.md

 It is recommended to first perform a NVT simulation and then use the result `pckl` as the starting potential for the NPT simulation.
-NPT simulations are more vulnerable to sudden ML updates.
+NPT simulations are more vulnerable to sudden ML updates when starting from an empty model.
-If the model is mature, this is not an issue.

-A practical issue may rise if the MD simulation starts with an empty model and a state with forces close to zero.
+A practical issue may rise if the MD simulation starts with an empty model and a state with forces very close to zero.
-Although this is not a issue in most cases, sometimes the active learning algorithm may fail.
+If the initial configuration doesn't have diverse local environments (e.g. perfect crystaline strutures), the predictive variance remains very close to 0 and the active learning algorithm fails.
 For this, we have introduced the `rattle` tag which disturbs the atoms at the initial state.
 The default value is `rattle=0.0`.